-The Company competes on a unique point of differentiation which is its customer experience and more specifically, the journey of providing customers a path to improve their credit and graduate back to prime borrowing.
+The Company competes on a unique point of differentiation which is its customer experience and more specifically, the journey of providing customers a path to improve their credit and graduate back to prime borrowing within 12 months of borrowing from us.
+78% of the non-prime Canadians are often denied for credit by banks and other financial institutions.
 The Company is proud to have helped 60% of its customers improve their credit score while 1 in 3 customers have graduated to prime lending.
 The Company has always set itself apart from the competition by seeing beyond the initial transaction with the customer and instead, focusing on building long-term relationships that are based on trust and respect for every customer's unique situation.
 The Company's over 2,000 employees are focused on giving these customers a second chance as they provide them with the financial relief they need today, and help them see a path forward towards a better financial future.

 As the Company continues to evolve, ensuring its suite of products and services are designed to meet its customer's needs across the entire credit spectrum is critically important.
-Whether a customer is establishing credit as a new Canadian, or repairing damaged credit as a result of a life event, goeasy's laddered suite of products ensures that every customer that walks through its doors has access to a better financial future through product graduation.
-In the future, the Company will seek to establish a direct relationship with a prime lender in order to proactively round out the customer's journey by moving them directly into a lower cost lending product - the end goal for many of our customers.
+Whether a customer is establishing credit as a new Canadian or repairing damaged credit as a result of a life event, goeasy's laddered suite of products ensures that every customer that walks through its doors has access to a better financial future through product graduation, which in the future may include partnerships with prime lenders.
+The Company's omnichannel model and approach ensures engagement with customers through channels they prefer, whether in-branch, online or through indirect partners.